 Elegant, historic and full of surprises, Paseo de la Guerra is a destination all its own.
-This is the Urban Wine Trail’s northern nook, and six high-end labels pour here.
+This is the Urban Wine Trail’s northern nook;six high-end labels pour here.
 The man behind the Au Bon Climat wines—the legendary late Jim Clendenen—is internationally known, and the tasting room still pours several of his tougher-to-find labels, too.
 Pinot noir and Italian blends are his calling card.
 Sneak around the corner and through the picturesque courtyard to Grassini Family Vineyards, where estate wines hail from the warm Happy Canyon region.
 Need to grab a few souvenirs for friends back home?
 Take home a bottle (or several) to taste and educate your friends and family about Santa Barbara’s diverse wine regions.

 For a taste of history, walk the self-guided tour at El Presidio Historic State Park.
 Known as the birthplace of Santa Barbara, and dating back to 1782, this was the Spanish explorers’ last California fortress.
 Inside the chapel, you’ll feel like time has stood still.

 Pause for lunch and dine in the sunshine at Panino.
-Enjoy Italian inspired soups, salads and sandwiches sandwich while you admire the picturesque views of the Presidio Neighborhood.
-Soon, the trail leads you back to Casa de la Guerra, where you can enjoy wines by Doug Margerum and his latest label, Barden Wines.
+Enjoy Italian inspired soups, salads, and sandwiches while you admire the picturesque views of the Presidio Neighborhood.
+Soon, the trail leads you back to Casa de la Guerra, where you can enjoy a glass of wine at Jamie Slone Wines Tasting Room.
 Choose from a selection of Pinot Noir or Chardonnay and sit at the bar for an intimate tasting.

-Cater to your shopping side by heading around the corner to stylish Paseo Nuevo.
+Cater to the shopper in you by heading around the corner to stylish Paseo Nuevo.
 When the need to unwind becomes inescapable, cross the street to Salt and head to the Himalayan salt caves underground.
 A 45-minute session here, with music playing as you recline on zero-gravity chairs, is a soothing way to detox.

 And with that, you’ve only scratched the surface of Santa Barbara’s Urban Wine Trail.